Ryan1729/foxbook-setup/README.md

 # FoxBook setup

-This is the README for an exectuable that outputs shell scripts that can be used to setup a laptop to be immediately boot into firefox.
+This is the README for an exectuable that outputs shell scripts that can be used to setup a laptop to be immediately booted into firefox.
 The resulting machine will be able to do little else without installing extra stuff, but that will be possible, and firefox may be all you need.